bitcraft/glovedivers/README.md

 # glovedivers
-Arduino Uno interface for Helldivers and Power Glove
+Arduino Leonardo interface for the Powere Glove, configured for Helldivers 2

 Early stage project.
 Likely to contain errors or inaccuracies!